-What We Heard What We Did Outdoor event/festival space for performances.
+What We Heard What We Did Outdoor event / festival space for performances.
 The preliminary design concepts illustrate the opportunity for the following spaces: Multi-purpose, flexible and adaptable outdoor gathering space for all cultures and age groups.
-Outdoor amphitheatre/event space/festival space Outdoor cultural gathering space Multi-seasonal outdoor spaces.
+Outdoor amphitheatre / event space / festival space Outdoor cultural gathering space Multi-seasonal outdoor spaces.
 Multi-seasonal outdoor spaces and sports fields Desire for cost-friendly sports.
 This feedback has taken into consideration through the preparation of the design concepts, which illustrate opportunities for many free and/or low cost sports.
 Calgary East Little League would like to keep all ball diamonds and is looking for support maintaining the fields.
 One of the preliminary design concepts illustrates how the removal of the junior ball diamond could provide space for an outdoor amphitheatre, while the other concept illustrates a layout that would allow the junior ball diamond to stay, which would eliminate the opportunity for an outdoor amphitheatre.

 Disc Golf Association would like to stay at this location, or would like support in relocating.
 The project team worked through a number of design concepts to determine if there would be a possibility of keeping the disc golf course, or a portion of it.
 Due to the amount of programming required on the site, the preliminary design concepts do not include disc golf, however The City of Calgary will continue conversations with the Disc Golf Association to support in a possible relocation.
 Basketball is very popular in the community.
 Multiple basketball courts are illustrated in both preliminary design concepts.
 Include non-western sports.
 At this point in the Master Planning process, we have identified multiple opportunities for "multi-use fields".
 While not large enough to accommodate a full-size cricket pitch, the project team will explore opportunities to incorporate non-western sports into these spaces.
-Need for field house/storage space.
+Need for field house / storage space.
 Both preliminary design concepts illustrate a field house for storage.
-Consider "spectator concept" along fields/areas The exact configuration of the fields will be determined through the process, however spectator areas will be considered through the refinement of plans.
+Consider "spectator concept" along fields / areas.
+The exact configuration of the fields will be determined through the process, however spectator areas will be considered through the refinement of plans.
 Opportunity to integrate multiple activities into each space.
 Creating flexible, multi-purpose and multi-seasonal outdoor spaces is a key objective of the Master Planning process.
 Each preliminary design concept includes these types of spaces.

-What We Heard What We Did Cultural/Indigenous centre DIY/maker space/workshop areas Music recording spaces with acoustics Community kitchen Space for women The preliminary design concepts consider programmable spaces that include a cultural/indigenous centre, a community kitchen, and multiple multi-purposes spaces that could be considered in the future for a variety of uses such as maker space, music and space for women.
-Leverage local artists and youth for public art/design components Outdoor mural space Public art and specific design considerations will take place in subsequent planning phases, however The City will consider this feedback as the project progresses.
+What We Heard What We Did Cultural / Indigenous centreDIY / maker space / workshop The preliminary design concepts consider programmable spaces that include a cultural / Indigenous centre, a community kitchen, and multiple multi-purposes spaces that could be considered in the future for a variety of uses such as maker space, music and space for women.
+Leverage loo / design con Outdoor mu nponents.
+Public art and specific design considerations will take place in subsequent planning phases, however The City will consider this feedback as the project progresses.